sceaj/killbill-issue/README.md

 "externalId": "ca316ad6-8740-4106-9d06-3d716331fa09", ...
 ```
 In other words, the opening "{" is missing and is caused by the ServletRequest object having "skipped over" the opening brace.
 There is an internal buffer that
-shows all of the data that has been read off the network, and it definitely includes the opening "{", but is some cases it is skipped.
+shows all of the data that has been read off the network, and it definitely includes the opening "{", but in some cases it is skipped.